fandm-college/rcs.github.io/README.md

 - Software needed
 - Typical computational work load (number of jobs or sessions, length, number of CPUs, etc)

-In addition to the [overview/README.md](compute resources provided here) we also offer the following resources:
+In addition to the [compute resources provided here](overview/README.md) we also offer the following resources:

 1. math.fandm.edu -- WeBWork server
 2. math-r.fandm.edu -- RStudio server